-Per G.S.
-160A-412 and G.S.
-153A-352, by 12/01/17 each inspections department shall implement a process for an informal internal review of inspection decisions made by the department’s inspectors.
-The informal internal review request form is available in our office or Website.
-For more information, please call Kevin O’Brien at 252-399-2235.
+NC law requires inspections departments to implement a process for an informal internal review of inspection decisions made by the department’s inspectors.
+Complete this form to request an informal internal review.
+For more information, call Kevin O’Brien at 252-399-2235.

 Inspectors office hours are from 8-9 am and from 4-5 pm Monday through Friday.
 All other times are by appointment.
 Please contact inspectors directly for scheduling and availability.